 Factors that can affect your property's market value

 Factors influencing residential property include:

 The location of your property is arguably as important, if not more so than the property itself.
 Environmental factors affecting property value includes proximity to a CBD, affluent neighbourhoods or desirable landmarks like shopping centres or the beach are all factors that can increase a property’s value.
-In contrast, proximity to a jail or an airport, or residing in a low-socio-economic area will drive a property price down.

 Properties in suburbs with high crime or unemployment rates are typically cheaper than properties in good suburbs.
 While this can be a good thing if you’re looking for an affordable entry level property, it also means your property is less likely to rise in value over time - not to mention you could be living in an unsafe area.